TWBug/GoldCardHenge/content/why-taiwan/how-to-set-up-an-association-in-taiwan-a-case-study.en.md

 In order to legally establish an association in Taipei, you need to have at least 30 members willing to sign membership forms and who are in one of the following situations:

 1. Taiwanese with their household registration in Taipei,
-2. Foreigners with an ARC that shows that they live in Taipei, or
+2. Foreigners with an ARC (Alien Resident Certificate) that shows that they live in Taipei, or
 3. Taiwanese or Foreigners who don’t live in Taipei but work there (which can be proven with a letter from their employer).

 If a member lives in Taipei or has their household registration in Taipei, things are pretty easy; their address is printed on their Taiwanese ID, so that can be shown as proof of residence.
 However, if a member only works in Taipei, then they need to ask their employer to sign a letter affirming their employment within Taipei.
 Each member also has to sign a membership form and provide photos of their ID cards.